S$275.00/- per participant (GST inclusive)

 BBS is about early prediction, early detection and early intervention to prevent any incident and reduction of risk level.
 It is a good platform for communication and involves significant workforce participation and concurrently targeting systemic causal factors for at-risk behaviours.

-The real BBS benefits is beyond injury reduction and is not limited to the following:
+The real BBS benefits are beyond injury reduction and are not limited to the following:

-- A strong, consistent, timely reaction to discovery of unsafe acts, whether they result in injury or not.
+• A strong, consistent, timely reaction to the discovery of unsafe acts, whether they result in injury or not.

-- It builds stronger work groups as it brings people together periodically for safety discussion, sharing, talks, decision making meetings, and allow them to organise its safety procedures and set own safety goals.
+• It builds stronger workgroups as it brings people together periodically for safety discussion, sharing, talks, decision making meetings, and allow them to organize its safety procedures and set own safety goals.
 In addition, it helps to reduce or eliminate bystander effect.

-The main benefit of behavioural-based safety is improved organizational culture and communication throughout organization.
+The main benefit of behavioural-based safety is improved organizational culture and communication throughout the organization.